 Celestial Drum Tendai Buddhist Sangha was established in 2007 as a local gathering of people who together investigate, study and practice this Buddhist path in an authentic fashion.
 We seek to serve both the residents of and visitors to Indian Lake and the surrounding Adirondack communities of northern New York State.
 Our sangha is affiliated with the Tendai Buddhist Institute in Cannan, NY, which is the authorized representative in North America and Europe for the 1,200 year old tradition of Tendai Buddhism.

-Every Monday evening we meet for discussion and meditation beginning at 6:30 p.m. at 6393 West Main St. (Route 28/30, yellow ranch house on the south side of the street), Indian Lake, NY.
-We begin with a conversation about Buddhist teachings, practices, philosophy and their application to daily life.
+Every Monday evening we meet for meditation beginning at 6:30 p.m. at 6393 West Main St. (Route 28/30, yellow ranch house on the south side of the street), Indian Lake, NY.
+We begin with a conversation about Buddhist meditation method and practice as well as its wider application to daily life.
 The formal practice begins with chanting the Daily Service.
 We then sit in meditation for two period of 24 minutes.
 If you are new to meditation we offer instruction before the service begins.
 Whether you are a long-time resident of the area or a visitor on vacation, please feel welcome to join us.
 The sessions are open to newcomers, the curious and those experienced in meditation of all traditions.
 The evening ends with tea, home-baked treats and time for friendly conversation.
-Email for more information.
+Email fitterer (at) frontiernet.net for more information.